mcwalrus/go-jitjson/README.md

 ## When to Use?

-Use JitJSON when you may conditionally avoid parsing data, by either means of marshaling or unmarshaling.
-With avoidance, you can reduce memory allocation, the number of garbage collection (GC) cycles performed, as well as improving CPU perforamnce with bypassing `encoding/json`.
-You may also partially unmarshal data from json datasets or objects fields.
-If you intend to parse all your data, JitJSON will not provide any benefit.
+Use jitjson in cases where you can conditionally avoid parsing json data.
+With avoidance, bypasses to `encoding/json` can improve CPU op/s, memory allocation and reduce the number of garbage collection (GC) cycles performed.
+There are other cases to consider for partially parsing json data.
+You can parse json from or into structs with nested jitjson fields, or between slices and maps with jitjson elements.
+For dynamic unmarshalling of json data that you do know the specifcation of, use `AnyJitJSON`.
+If you intend to parse all your data, jitjson will not provide any benefit.
 This library is intended for use in real-time, monolithic, or large data driven applications.

 ## Quick Start